May 11, 2021 | By: Kevin Hemann |Landownership

-When you are looking to buy land, you really need to do your research and find out if the property is currently under an agricultural land valuation or what is often referred to as a tax exemption.
-I know that sounds like a no-brainer, but you’d be surprised how often the required research is overlooked.
+When you’re looking to buy land, it’s important to research whether the property is under an agricultural land valuation — often referred to as a tax exemption.
+It sounds like a no-brainer, but this research is often overlooked.

-Ag valuations allow for agricultural landowners’ property taxes to be calculated based on its capacity to produce crops, livestock, qualified wildlife, or timber rather than its market value.
+Ag valuations allow for agricultural landowners’ property taxes to be calculated based on its capacity to produce crops, livestock, qualified wildlife, or timber — not its market value.

-The rollback tax is the difference between the taxes paid on the land’s agricultural value and the taxes that would have been paid if the land had been taxed on a higher market value for every year permitted under that type of exemption.
-Also, interest can be charged for each year from the date on which the taxes were due.
-You don’t want to deal with rollbacks.
+Rollback tax is the difference between the taxes paid on the land’s agricultural value and the taxes that would have been paid if the land had been taxed at a higher market value.
+Interest can also be charged for each year from the date the taxes were due.
+Rollbacks can get expensive, fast.

-To qualify, the general rule of thumb is 10 acres, but honestly, even that varies by county.
-But the overarching guideline is that the land must have been devoted exclusively to or developed continuously for agriculture during the past five years.
+The overarching guideline is the land must have been devoted exclusively to or developed continuously for agriculture during the past five years.
+Another general rule of thumb is 10 acres, but even that varies by county.

-I strongly recommend finding a real estate agent that is well versed in rural land to help you in the buying process.
+Most importantly, find a real estate agent well versed in rural land to help you in the buying process.
 The realtor you select should absolutely know how to determine if the property has an ag valuation or not.

 And, of course, we are always here to help you through your journey.
 We’re not just a lender – we’re a resource.
 So don’t hesitate to give us a call.